Tim Anderson Player Props: White Sox vs. Astros

 Astros Pitching Rankings (2022)

-- Javier will make his first start of the season for the Astros.
+- Urquidy makes his first start of the season for the Astros.

-- In his last appearance on Thursday, Nov.
-3, the 26-year-old right-hander, started and went six scoreless innings against the Philadelphia Phillies.
+- In his last appearance on Wednesday, Nov.
+2, the 27-year-old righty, came out of the bullpen and went three scoreless innings against the Philadelphia Phillies.

 © 2023 Data Skrive.
 All rights reserved.